-We have established the SiV$^-$ to be a $\langle111\rangle$ oriented defect, having its strongest dipole moment along this symmetry axis.
+We have established the SiV$^-$ to be aligned with the $\langle111\rangle$ crystal vectors, having its strongest dipole moment along this symmetry axis.
 Our results are consistent with the defect site having $D_{3d}$ symmetry and a primary optical transition between two $E$ states.
-An additional higher $^2A_{1g}$ level allows efficient off-resonant excitation in a polarisation orthogonal to the ZPL emission.
+Both of these $E$ states are split at zero-field by spin-orbit coupling.
+An additional higher $^2\!A_{1g}$ level allows efficient off-resonant excitation in a polarisation orthogonal to the ZPL emission.
 At room temperature the ZPL polarisation contrast increases from $C=60\%$ to $80\%$ and the ZPL approximates emission from a single dipole.
-These properties are of particular interest for applications such as cavity QED and quantum entanglement algorithms that require well polarised single photons.
+These properties are of particular interest for applications such as cavity QED and quantum entanglement algorithms that require well polarized single photons.

 L.R. and K.J. contributed equally to this work.